ssube/build-tools/ROADMAP.md

 - [ ] terraform rename helper
   - renaming terraform resource is painful, but necessary
   - write a helper script to delete the resource from state and import it under a new name

+## Complete

+These features have been implemented:

+- [x] kube2iam roles for kops cluster